Skip to content

 !The re-sold ticket problem

-Ibiza Boat Party specifically has the worst re-sale issue.
-Dozens of third-party sites sell their tickets at 1.5-2x the official price.
-Always book direct from the official site.
-If you see "Ibiza boat party" on Viagogo, Fatsoma, StubHub, or from a promoter on a street corner — it's almost certainly marked up.
+Ibiza Boat Party has the worst re-sale issue of the four.
+Dozens of third-party sites sell their tickets at 1.5–2× the door price.
+Always book through the official site.
+If you see "Ibiza boat party" on Viagogo, Fatsoma, StubHub, or pushed by a promoter on a street corner — you're paying a markup.

 4. Oceanbeat — the festival-scale one

-Oceanbeat is the biggest boat of the four and runs out of San Antonio rather than the main port.
-The vibe is closer to a floating festival than a party boat — stage-style DJ setup, multiple booths, proper food operation, and a capacity that can be 300+.
+Oceanbeat runs the biggest boat of the four, out of San Antonio rather than the main port.
+The vibe is closer to a floating festival than a party boat: stage-style DJ setup, multiple booths, food operation that works, capacity that pushes 300.

-The 2026 Oceanbeat calendar has a few themed weekends (an Afro-house weekend, a tech-house weekend, a retro disco weekend) and these are the ones worth targeting.
-The generic weekday parties are less distinctive.
+The 2026 Oceanbeat calendar has themed weekends — an Afro-house weekend, a tech-house weekend, a retro disco weekend — and these are the dates worth targeting.
+The generic weekday parties run thin.

-Who it's for: groups of 10+ who want to move around between different music rooms; anyone who's done the smaller boats and wants to try something at proper scale.
+Who it's for: groups of ten or more who want to drift between music rooms; anyone who's done the smaller boats and wants something at proper scale.

 Small charter boats — the smart move for groups

-• Ability to stop at beaches the big boats can't (Cala Saladeta, Es Codolar)
+• Stops the big boats can't dock at — Cala Saladeta, Es Codolar.

-A few well-reviewed charter operators to look at: Ibiza Boat Club, Ibiza Yacht Service, Boat Rent Ibiza.
-Book 3+ months out for July/August dates.
-Bring your own music via aux (all of them support it).
-Bring a bag of ice for drinks — it goes fast.
+Operators worth looking at: Ibiza Boat Club, Ibiza Yacht Service, Boat Rent Ibiza.
+Book three months out for July or August.
+Bring your own playlist via aux — all of them support it.
+Bring a bag of ice for drinks; the on-board cooler runs out faster than expected.

 Related guide →